quintel/documentation/docs/main/user_manual/model-versions.md

 sidebar_label: Model versions
 ---

 When navigating to the Energy Transition Model, by default, you are directed to the **latest** version of the model.
-The latest version is generally updated on a monthly basis, ensuring that the model includes the latest features and bug fixes.
+Every four weeks on a Thursday, we deploy the changes on our **Staging** environment to **Production** to ensure the model includes the latest features and bug fixes.

+#### Deploy Schedule 2025:
+- 13th November
+- 11th December

-Additionally, there are **stable** versions of the model.
+There are also **stable** versions of the model.
 These versions are created by freezing the latest version at a given time.
 Stable versions are created much less frequently than the latest version of the model is updated.

 :::info Model versions and scenario versions
 The **[Scenario versions](managing-scenarios/scenario-history.md)** in the scenario history are different from the **Model versions**.
 Each scenario is made in a specific version of the model, but each scenario can have different versions in its history.